 Is my biometric data secure?

-The biometric markers have to be stored on the device to enable a comparison between the data received by the sensor or camera and that of the reference pattern.
-This leads security-conscious users to ask whether attackers have access to the reference patterns on their phones.
+The biometric markers must be stored on the device to enable a comparison between the data received by the sensor or camera and that of the reference pattern.
+Can attackers have access to the reference patterns on smartphones?

 In fact, this cannot be completely ruled out, because the device manufacturers play their cards close to their chest.
-This is why it is entirely possible for your own fingerprint to be copied off your device with a Trojan.
+Therefore, it is entirely possible for your own fingerprint to be copied off your device with a Trojan.

 Apple is exemplary in this respect.
 In the case of Face ID, the references are initially saved to a computational model.
 The reference itself is stored in an encrypted area in the iPhone.
 Images are not stored on the device; only the data of the computational model is.